 “The study carried out at the University of Pennsylvania School of Nursing found eating eggs for breakfast – instead of cereal or porridge – will keep them fuller throughout the morning”.

 The Recommended Daily Value of cholesterol per day is 300 mg.
 One large boiled egg contains 169 mg of cholesterol.
-So if a child takes two eggs in a day that will exceed the recommended daily value which is not advisable.

 Feeding three to four eggs per week to your kids and toddlers is always safer than feeding every day.